 LEWISBURG, WV – Today, Gov. Jim Justice awarded four Land and Water Conservation Fund (LWCF) grants for community outdoor recreation development and open space preservation in Southern West Virginia.
-The LWCF program is housed within the Community Advancement and Development Division of the West Virginia Development Office.
+The LWCF program is housed within the Community Advancement and Development Division of the West Virginia Department of Economic Development.

 The projects awarded include:

 - City of Ronceverte: The $100,000 grant award for the City of Ronceverte will be used to begin site preparations on a 2.3 acre addition to the City of Ronceverte’s Island Park for new soccer and camping offerings besides a 1,300 foot walking trail, spraypad and other ballfield improvements to the main park grounds.

 - City of White Sulphur Springs: The $60,000 grant award for the City of White Sulphur Springs will support the installation of new, more efficient ballfield lights at the city’s Dick Gunnoe Memorial Park, which was heavily impacted by the 2016 flood.
 This award will enable upgraded lighting improvements to be made to the park that were not possible from the 2016 flood recovery effort, supporting not only public outdoor recreation but the city’s fair and festival activities.